docker/docs/language/python/develop.md

 ## Use Compose to develop locally

 In this section, we’ll create a [Compose file](../../compose/index.md) to start our python-docker and the MySQL database using a single command.
-We’ll also set up the Compose file to start the `python-docker-dev` application in debug mode so that we can connect a debugger to the running process.

 Open the `python-docker` directory in your IDE or a text editor and create a new file named `docker-compose.dev.yml`.
 Copy and paste the following commands into the file.